AleBros/xamarin-docs.it-it/docs/ios/troubleshooting/mtouch-errors.md

 <a name="MT6001" />

-### <a name="mt6001-running-version-of-cecil-doesnt-support-assembly-stripping"></a>MT6001: Versione in esecuzione di Cecil non supporta la rimozione di assembly
+### <a name="mt6001-running-version-of-cecil-doesnt-support-assembly-stripping"></a>MT6001: Versione in esecuzione di Cecil non supporta la rimozione dei assembly

 <a name="MT6002" />